-- Ensure staff are supported and trained to teach children with (English additional language) EAL and to differentiate their work and homework. - Place the child in the appropriate year group and arrange an appropriate timetable. - Offer the child a pupil 'buddy' and a staff 'mentor' to help them orientate and ask questions or seek help etc. - Provide the child with a place to pray if required, and accommodate requirements the child's diet and changing for PE etc.
+- Ensure staff are supported and trained to teach children with EAL (English as an additional language) and to differentiate their work and homework. - Place the child in the appropriate year group and arrange an appropriate timetable. - Offer the child a pupil 'buddy' and a staff 'mentor' to help them orientate and ask questions or seek help etc. - Provide the child with a place to pray if required, and accommodate requirements regarding the child's diet and changing for PE etc.